GianAlingog/GianAlingog/README.md

 -->

 ### My name is Gian Alingog 👋
-- 🇵🇭 I'm from Manila, Philippines, and I'm sixteen years old.
+- 🇵🇭 I'm from Manila, Philippines, and I'm seventeen years old.
-- 🎓 I'm currently in my junior year of high school at Phillips Academy, Andover.
+- 🎓 I'm currently in my senior year of high school at Phillips Academy, Andover.
 - 📚 I like competitive programming, artificial intelligence, and software engineering.
 - ⚡ Fun fact: I'm really into calisthenics too!
 - 📫 You may reach me on any of my social media accounts; no public email yet :(